How Can I Find the Club's Trips?

 3. Submit your trip information to one of the Trip Coordinators for listing on the website.

-Once you submit all the information listed above, your trip will be listed on the Events calendar on our website .
+Once you submit all the information listed above, the Trip Coordinator will list it on the "Trips and Meetings" calendar on our website .

 Trip Payments and Cancellations: Expenses for trips are shared equally by all participants including the organizer.
 Carpooling is important and the club suggest that each rider will reimburse the driver at a rate that covers more than merely the cost of gas (Sno-Park permit, tire wear, insurance).
 Organizers of overnight trips generally require full payment of lodging costs at the time the trip list is finalized.
 Advance payments or deposits for trips are usually non-refundable, unless a replacement is found.
 Please make any requested payments by due dates or you risk being dropped from the trip.

 Trip Roster: For basic safety, trip organizers must ask participant to list their name and emergency contact on the trip roster at the trail head.
 Print a roster here Trip roster and emergency contact info